syncfusion-content/asp.net-core-docs/aspnet-core/PivotClient/Exporting.md

 ## Exporting Customization

-You can add title and description to the exporting document by using title and description property obtained in the `before-export` event.
+You can add title and description to the exporting document by using the title and description properties respectively obtained in the `before-export` event.
+Similarly, you can enable or disable styling on the exported document by using the `exportWithStyle` property.

 {% highlight cshtml %}